Mike-B-123/startup/notes.md

 - ".example {"
    "background-color: lightblue;"
 "}"
-## How would you display an image with a hyperlink in HTML? (using a hyperlink to get an image)
+### How would you display an image with a hyperlink in HTML? (using a hyperlink to get an image)
   - // ex: <img src="https://www.educative.io/static/imgs/logos/logoMarkv2.png">
-## In the CSS box model, what is the ordering of the box layers starting at the inside and working out?
+### In the CSS box model, what is the ordering of the box layers starting at the inside and working out?
--
+- (see further explain on padding question:)
+- Content: This is the innermost area, where text, images, or other elements are placed.
+Padding: The space between the content and the border.
+Padding is inside the border and increases the size of the box without affecting the content.
+Border: A line surrounding the padding (if any) and content.
+You can control the width, style, and color of the border.
+Margin: The outermost layer, which creates space between the border of the element and the neighboring elements.
+Margins are outside the border and do not affect the size of the element itself.
-## Given the following HTML, what CSS would you use to set the text "trouble" to green and leave the "double" text unaffected?
+### Given the following HTML, what CSS would you use to set the text "trouble" to green and leave the "double" text unaffected?
+- <span class="highlight">trouble</span>
+<span>double</span>
+- You can also use an nth-type selector
--
+- Ex: span:nth-of-type(1) {
+    color: green;
+}
-## What will the following code output when executed using a for loop and console.log?
+### What will the following code output when executed using a for loop and console.log?
+- Outputs Information: It prints the argument(s) passed to it (e.g., strings, numbers, objects, arrays) to the console.
+Useful for Debugging: Developers use it to track the value of variables, test conditions, or log errors while running JavaScript code.
+Accessible in Developer Tools: You can see the output by opening the browser’s developer tools (usually by pressing F12 or right-clicking and selecting "Inspect" and navigating to the "Console" tab).
+- You can pass in multiple arguements and it will print them in order
+- Example with for loop:
+- for (let i = 0; i < 5; i++) {
+    console.log("The value of i is:", i);
+}
--
+- Output:
+- The value of i is: 0
+- The value of i is: 1
+- The value of i is: 2 etc
 ## How would you use JavaScript to select an element with the id of “byu” and change the text color of that element to green?
 - // Select the element with the id "byu" var element = document.getElementById("byu");